 Based on requests from a number of state parks, we've developed a brochure template that can be used by any of the state parks for informing visitors about invasive plants.
-So far, we've made brochures for twenty-one parks.
+So far, we've made brochures for twenty-four parks.

 See below for "generic" text that is included in these brochures or click on the pdf file to the right to see a sample hard copy.

 The non-native plants in this brochure have proven to be invasive in our park (and region) and are currently being controlled by park staff, contractors and volunteers.
 Do you recognize any of them?
 Read on to learn more about these quiet invaders.

 What Is An Invasive Plant?